San Francisco Bay Area-based Producer/Videographer

-2020 will mark 30 years in creative production for Nancy Fitzgerald-Metzler!
+2020 marks 30 years in creative production for Nancy Fitzgerald-Metzler!

 The past 3 decades have turned Nancy into a seasoned production professional who believes in making her clients' visions into reality.